Updated: Jan 6

 Often people are so focused on their immediate issues that they do not have the means to see beyond them, but when they are given the space and the opportunity to do something different they thrive and respond positively.

-With this funding we will now be able to take a great variety of people out on the water to develop the most important life skills.
+With this funding we will now be able to take a great variety of people from Liverpool, Merseyside, and the Wirral out on the water and sailing to develop the most important life skills.
 Sailing has long been known as one of the most powerful character and team building experiences.
 Every person on a small boat at sea must learn to face their fears, overcome problems, and carry out tasks to ensure the boat can sail.
 They must also learn to live and work with others in a very small space day after day which builds a great level of tolerance for others and an understanding of what other people feel.
 Working to a routine in builds self discipline and the whole package leaves anybody who experiences it with increased confidence, self respect, and a level of inner peace.

 The benefit to the community is the increased good character and self confidence of the people who have been sailing, and how they realise that they can go out and live, work, and be a positive part of their community.